RobTillaart/AS7331/README.md

 the MEASUREMENT MODE and trigger the Start bit.
 - **void stopMeasurement()** idem. (to be tested).
 - **void setConfigurationMode()** forces the mode to CONFIGURATION MODE.
-Needed to set parameters as these cannot be set in MEASUREMENT MODE.
+Needed to set parameters like gain and conversion time as these cannot be set in MEASUREMENT MODE.
 - **void setMeasurementMode()** forces the mode to MEASUREMENT MODE.
-Needed to read the last measurements.
+Needed to make and read the measurements.
+- **uint8_t readOSR()** read the OSR register (CONFIGURATION MODE) to see bits.
+(mostly for debugging).

 ### RDY ready pin

-When the AS7331 is converting the READY pin is LOW, when the conversion is done the READY pin goes HIGH (short/long?).
+When the AS7331 is converting the **READY** pin is LOW, when the conversion is done the READY pin goes HIGH (short/long?).
-This can be used to trigger an interrupt.
-See examples.
+This can be used to trigger an interrupt (RISING).
+See e.g. the **AS7331_continuous_IRQ.ino** example.

-This end of conversion info is also available in the status register and with:
+This end of conversion info is also available in the status register in the NDATA (New DATA) field, and can be checked with:
 - **bool conversionReady()**

 The RDY pin can be configured in two modi: (not tested)